- Program Partners

 - For My Business

 Steamboat Springs Residents: Mayling Simpson and Paul Hebert

-About: For years Steamboat Springs residents Mayling Simpson and Paul Hebert maintained their Steamboat Springs house in the old town neighborhood as home base during their busy careers of international health and humanitarian aid work.
-When they retired and returned to Steamboat full time in 2010, they knew they needed to upgrade their house to be warmer and more comfortable to hold up to the mountain winters.
+About: For years, Steamboat Springs residents Mayling Simpson and Paul Hebert maintained their Steamboat Springs house in the old town neighborhood as home base during their busy careers of international health and humanitarian aid work.
+When they retired to Steamboat full time in 2010, they knew they needed to upgrade their house to be warmer and more comfortable to hold up to the mountain winters.
 The old-school construction model of the 1938 house with a drafty, open basement and a leaky attic was not working.
 “We knew that we could do better in terms of making this house more energy efficient and comfortable,” Simpson said.

 Resource Savings: With the lighting upgrades, the couple’s electricity usage decreased by 46 percent, and their electricity bill costs decreased by 34 percent for a savings of $719 in the first two years.

 Benefit: “Now our house stays a steady temperature more easily.
 We don’t have the really big dips in winter, and floors over the crawlspace are now warm,” Simpson said.
-“Before the energy audit we really had no idea how and where to make the improvements that we knew we needed to make.
+“Before the energy audit, we really had no idea how and where to make the improvements that we knew we needed to make.
 You only see the effects, but you don’t see the causes.”

 NOTE: Work completed such as LED light replacements, air sealing and the initial home energy assessment are eligible for rebates available to all Yampa Valley Electric Association customers/members.
 Learn more about rebates.